Tél: 0086-15907552669 E-mail: sales@cutterbest.com

 Is 2 flute better for aluminum?

 Dans de nombreux cas, Oui.
-UN 2 flute end mill is often better for aluminum because it provides better chip evacuation.
+UN 2 flute end mill usually works better for aluminum because it provides more flute space and clears chips more easily.
+This helps reduce chip packing during slotting, fraisage de poche, and roughing.

 Is 4 flute better for steel?